davidlacho/German-English-Translator/sentences.md

 - Anna, mach Urlaub in New York!
 Du machst nie in Amerika Urlaub.: Anna, go on vacation in New York!
 You never go on vacation in America.
 - Danke für Ihre Hilfe: "Thank you for your help."
 - Danke, und hier ist Ihr Kassenzettel.: "Thank you, and here is your receipt."
 - Das Meer ist kalt, aber der Strand ist schön.: The sea is cold, but the beach is beautiful.
 - Das Meer ist warm und schön in Mallorca.: The sea is warm and beautiful in Mallorca.
 - Der Badeanzug ist schön, denn er ist lila.: "The swimsuit is beautiful because it is purple."
+- Der badeanzug ist nicht zu klein, er ist perfekt.: The swimsuit is not too small, it is perfect.
 - Die Biogurken sind rechts.: "The organic cucumbers are on the right."
 - Die Nachbarn wollen heute Abend eine Party machen: The neighbors want to have a party tonight.
+- Die Sonne ist heiß, ich brauche einen Hut.: The sun is hot, I need a hat.
 - Die Sonne scheint hier immer und es ist zu heiß: The sun always shines here and it is too hot.
 - Die Sonne scheint nicht immer in Kanada: The sun doesn't always shine in Canada.
 - Die Sonne scheint und das Meer ist schön.: "The sun is shining and the sea is beautiful."